StevenWeir038/Artisan-Yarns/README.md

 - Users can recover their password
 - Users can receive a confirmation email following their purchase
 - Users can contact the site owners using a webform
+- Users can add products to their wishlist.
+They may wish to view it further before commiting to a purchase
+- Users can leave reviews/ratings for each product
+- Users can sign up to recieve a newsletter from the site

 **Could Have**
 - n/a